 There are lots of different types of lawnmowers and if you’re happy to stick to electric corded or manual options then you can keep the costs way down.
 These mowers are compact to store and lightweight enough to make them easy to use.

-I’ve done some digging and have managed to compile this list of the best lawnmowers for less than £100.
+After testing damn near every mower out there I managed to compile this list of the best budget lawnmowers for less than £100.
 I’ve also included a handy buying guide and some FAQs to help you on your journey to finding the perfect mower.

 Top 5 Best Budget Lawn Mowers Under £100